osmoscraft/tundra/docs/RFC-20221105-blob-storage-v2.md

   - Append `!<SHA256>` as the last record
   - Flush changelog as object
 - Incremental snapshot
-  - Find the last known `!<SHA256>`, starting from repeat the same as 1st-time snapshot
+  - Find the last known `!<SHA256>`, starting from it repeat the same as 1st-time snapshot

 # Issues